RaneemAlhorany/get_next_line-42-project/README.md

   ///////////////////////// complete bellow  (04 +  02 header + 05 + 06)//////////////////////////////

-//!
 4) read_and_store

-/*
-    ^ information:
+       information:
-        % this method is part of the get_next_line project ^ prototype of the method:
+           this method is part of the get_next_line project

+       prototype of the method:
-        $ int read_and_store(char **chunk, int fd, char *buffer);
+           int read_and_store(char **chunk, int fd, char *buffer);

-    ^ description:
+       description:
-        ~ this method reads data from the file descriptor (fd) into the buffer, and appends the read content to the existing chunk until a newline ('\n') is found or the end of the file is reached.
+           # this method reads data from the file descriptor (fd) into the buffer,
+                   and appends the read content to the existing chunk until a newline ('\n') is found or the end of the file is reached
-        ~ it dynamically expands the chunk to accumulate all data read so far while ensuring no memory leaks occur.
+           # it dynamically expands the chunk to accumulate all data read so far
+                   while ensuring no memory leaks occur
-        ~ it stops reading as soon as a newline is detected inside the chunk.
+           # it stops reading as soon as a newline is detected inside the chunk

-    ^ parameters:
+       parameters:
            1) char **chunk :
-            double pointer to the variable that stores all accumulated data read from the file descriptor.
+               double pointer to the variable that stores all accumulated data read from the file descriptor
            2) int fd :
-            the file descriptor from which the data is being read.
+               the file descriptor from which the data is being read
            3) char *buffer :
-            temporary buffer used for each read operation (with size BUFFER_SIZE + 1). +1 for null character ^ return:
+               temporary buffer used for each read operation (with size BUFFER_SIZE + 1). +1 for null character

+       return:
-        ? returns a positive value (true) if data has been successfully read and stored.
+           # returns a positive value (true) if data has been successfully read and stored.
-        ? returns 0 if the end of the file is reached without new data ? returns -1 in case of an error (allocation failure or read error).
+           # returns 0 if the end of the file is reached without new data
+           # returns -1 in case of an error (allocation failure or read error)

-    ^ how to implement it:
+       how to implement it:

            # decleration the following cariables:
                char *temp;

            # read data from the file descriptor into the buffer for first time
                ssize_t bytes = read(fd, buffer, BUFFER_SIZE);

                    ~ fd          : file descriptor
                    ~ buffer      : temporary buffer used for each read operatio ~ BUFFER_SIZE : specifies the maximum number of bytes to read at once The result of read(fd, buffer, BUFFER_SIZE) is stored in 'bytes', which indicates how many bytes were actually read.

            # loop while bytes read are greater than 0 (mean there is data read from the file)
                while (bytes > 0)
                {

-                % terminate the buffer with '\0' to treat it as a string buffer[bytes] = '\0';
+                   # terminate the buffer with '\0' to treat it as a string
+                       buffer[bytes] = '\0';
-                    $ end and close the string after read from the file
+                   # end and close the string after read from the file

-                % concatenate the buffer content to the existing chunk temp = ft_strjoin(*chunk, buffer);
+                   # concatenate the buffer content to the existing chunk
+                       temp = ft_strjoin(*chunk, buffer);
-                    ? used to save the data that is inside the chunk then add new value from the buffer to it ? (take new copy form old and new and combine it)
+                   # used to save the data that is inside the chunk then add new value from the buffer to it
+                   # (take new copy form old and new and combine it)

-                % if ft_strjoin fails (malloc error), free buffer and return -1 if (!temp)
+                   # if ft_strjoin fails (malloc error), free buffer and return -1
+                       if (!temp)
                        {
                            free(buffer);
                            return (-1);
                        }
-                    ? thats mean there are something wrong happened
+                  # thats mean there are something wrong happened

-                % free the old chunk and replace it with the new concatenated one free(*chunk);
+                   # free the old chunk and replace it with the new concatenated one
+                       free(*chunk);
                        *chunk = temp;
-                    ? when the error dosent oceread, it will follow to implemet the next instructions ?  so we need to free the previous value then store new value inside the chunk
+                  # when the error dosent oceread, it will follow to implemet the next instructions
+                  #  so we need to free the previous value then store new value inside the chunk

-                % if a newline exists inside the chunk, stop reading and go out from the loop if (ft_strchr(*chunk, '\n'))
+                  # if a newline exists inside the chunk, stop reading and go out from the loop
+                       if (ft_strchr(*chunk, '\n'))
                            break;

-                 %continue reading next chunk of data then check in the loop there is data or not bytes = read(fd, buffer, BUFFER_SIZE);
+                  # continue reading next chunk of data then check in the loop there is data or not
+                       bytes = read(fd, buffer, BUFFER_SIZE);
                }

            # after reading, free the buffer
                free(buffer);

            # if a read error occurred (bytes < 0), return -1
                if (bytes < 0)
                    return (-1);

            # otherwise, return whether we have data (1) or not (0)
                return (bytes > 0 && (*chunk && **chunk));
+          # note :
-            bytes > 0: Ensures that the number of bytes is greater than zero.
-                ~ *chunk: Checks that the pointer chunk is not NULL.
-                ~ **chunk: Checks that the data pointed to by chunk is not NULL or zero.
+               bytes > 0: Ensures that the number of bytes is greater than zero ~ *chunk: Checks that the pointer chunk is not NULL ~ **chunk: Checks that the data pointed to by chunk is not NULL or zero
-                % All three conditions must be true for the function to return 1,
+                   # All three conditions must be true for the function to return 1,
-                    % indicating that valid data exists.
-If any condition is false, it returns ^ notes:
+                   #  indicating that valid data exists.
+If any condition is false, it returns
+       notes:
-        ! this method ensures memory safety by freeing buffer after usage.
+           # this method ensures memory safety by freeing buffer after usage
-        ! it depends on ft_strjoin and ft_strchr from libft (new vserion) ! it updates the chunk in place by allocating a new combined string and freeing the old one.
+           # it depends on ft_strjoin and ft_strchr from libft (new vserion)
+           # it updates the chunk in place by allocating a new combined string and freeing the old one
-        ! reading stops as soon as a newline character is found, optimizing performance.
+           # reading stops as soon as a newline character is found, optimizing performance
-*/

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 //! helper functions (utils)  this for bones + madateroy functions that i will use it in the get_next_line function